 Read on to find out more about the aptly-named Ginger Ale strain.

 What Is the Ginger Ale Strain?

-The Ginger Ale strain is a cross between Cinderella 88 and Café Girl, two intriguingly rare strains themselves.
-Despite its parent strains being low intensity, Ginger Ale is a potent marijuana strain, well-known for its strong effects.
+The Ginger Ale strain is a cross between Cinderella 88 and Café Girl, two intriguingly rare strains.
+Ginger Ale is a 50:50 hybrid and an exceptionally potent marijuana strain known for its strong effects.

-There is plenty of tidy green and vaguely yellow coloration underneath the bud as well, but you almost have to dig through the trichomes and pistils to find it.
+Ginger Ale’s buds are compact and dense.
+There is plenty of tidy green and vaguely yellow coloration underneath the bud as well.
+However, you almost have to dig through the trichomes and pistils to find it.

 Ginger Ale Strain Grow Info

-Though info is scarce, this is a reasonably hardy plant that does not require an exceptional amount of skill to grow.
-The key thing is to keep it well trimmed and fed with high-nitrogen feed.
-Otherwise, it risks not giving you a high yield at the end.
+The critical thing is to keep it well trimmed and fed with high-nitrogen feed.
+Otherwise, you are unlikely to get a high yield at the end.

 THC Content – Highest Test